zooko/smalloc/README.md

 There are two limitations:

-1. You can't allocate more than 2 GiB in a single `malloc()`, and you can only allocate at most 480 allocations between 1 GiB and 2 GiB, and at most 960 allocations between 512 MiB and 1 GiB, and so on.
+1. You can't allocate more than 2 GiB in a single `malloc()`, and you can only allocate at most 496 allocations between 1 GiB and 2 GiB, plus at most 1008 allocations between 512 MiB and 1 GiB, and so on.
 (See below for complete details.)

 2. You can't instantiate more than one instance of `smalloc` in a single process.